ocelotpotpie/FreedomChat/README.md

 </details>

-Unlike NoChatReports, FreedomChat will not break chat plugins.
+Unlike NoChatReports (bukkit plugin, **not** mod), FreedomChat will not break chat plugins.
 NoChatReports will completely break any chat plugin, by design.
 It must manually add compatibility for every plugin modifying chat.
-FreedomChat requires no such work, and will work out of the box with every chat plugin.
+FreedomChat requires no such work, and will work out of the box with almost every chat plugin.